Making Homemade Baby Food - Our Top Tips

 Homemade Baby Food

 Many parents are discovering that homemade baby foods can be a nutritious option.
 Plus they often result in more savings than regularly buying store bought baby food.
-To ensure that your homemade baby food is safe for your growing infant, follow these simple steps for selecting, preparing, storing and warming homage baby food.
+To ensure that your homemade baby food is safe for your growing infant, follow these simple steps for making, storing and warming homemade baby food.

 Carefully Select Ingredients

 If you plan to make homemade baby food always begin with good quality ingredients.
 It’s best to use fresh fruits and vegetables whenever possible.
 But you can also use frozen or canned foods.
 If you’re using processed fruits and vegetables, try to find products without added sugar.
 You should especially avoid canned fruit packed in syrup.

 Use fruits and vegetables like apples, pumpkin, bananas, sweet potato and creamy avocado for nutritious homemade baby meals.